 what you want to do because no one cares about your success more than you my friend.
 You must accept the fact that a business exists to solve and if you are stuck in a perpetual hamster race, you go to work, go to church, go home, you go, you got the church, you go home, you go to work, you got to touch your home.
 If you find yourself stuck in a circle, perhaps you need to look for an exit route,

 right?
 Right.
 Okay.
 That my friend is most business owners get it wrong when trying to grow a business.
 They don’t know where they want to go and they don’t believe that the business exists to serve them and they run around just working in this business every single hour of every single day and never enjoying the fruits of their efforts.
 My name is clay clark and that’s my answer is to the big 10 questions that great people like you have been asking me consistently.
 I hope you found this to be beneficial and I would love to see you at our next in person.
 Thrive time show workshop.
 You can book your tickets today at thrive time.
 Show dot comments, thrive time show.com.
-Uh, at this, at the time of the recording of today’s show, we are now the world’s highest and most reviewed business coach or business workshop.
+Uh, at this, at the time of the recording of today’s show, we are now the world’s highest and most reviewed business podcast or business workshop.
 We have over 925 objective video reviews from real conference attendees.

 Over a thousand reviews on itunes, hundreds of reviews on google.
 I would encourage you to just do some deer research.
 Go to youtube, type in thrive time, show reviews, look at great people like you, beautiful people just like you.
 And ask yourself, is this what I need in my life?
 I believe it is, it’s a two day, 15 hour, very interactive workshop.
 We do 45 minute educational sprints and then we pause for 15 minutes to take a little stretch break and for you to write down any of your questions and we commit to answer each and every business question that every single entrepreneur asks us.
 It is interactive, it’s engaging, it’s entertaining, it is life changing and I would love.
 I’d be honored to serve you at our next in person.
 Thrive time show workshop, and now that any further I do three, two, one, boom.